Bedrock Law represents creditors, debt buyers, and licensed collection agencies in debt recovery litigation, FDCPA defense, and regulatory compliance.

 The firm represents banks, credit unions, original creditors, debt buyers, and commercial creditors in collection actions across the country.
-Our creditor-side work includes:
+Our work includes:

 A judgment is only the beginning of recovery.
 We assist judgment creditors with wage garnishments, bank levies, third-party debtor examinations, real-property judgment liens, keeper levies, sister-state judgment domestication, and judgment renewal proceedings to preserve enforceability under the law of the rendering jurisdiction.